GOP Reps. Barr and Guthrie seek House chairs with their Kentucky reelection bids

 U.S. Rep. Morgan McGarvey, the lone Democrat in Kentucky's congressional delegation, is running for a second term in the Louisville-area 3rd District.
 His challenger is Republican Mike Craven.
 Louisville, the state’s largest city, is one of the few remaining Democratic strongholds left in Kentucky.

-Republican U.S. Rep. Hal Rogers, a congressional mainstay for decades, is unopposed in the 5th District, which covers parts of southern and eastern Kentucky.
+Republican U.S. Rep. Hal Rogers, a congressional mainstay for decades, won another term in the 5th District, which covers parts of southern and eastern Kentucky.
 Rogers has represented the district since 1981.
-He is a former House Appropriations Committee chairman and still wields influence as a member of the committee.
+He is a former House Appropriations Committee chairperson and still wields influence as a member of the powerful committee.

-Republican U.S. Rep. Thomas Massie has a clear path toward another term in the 4th District, which covers northern Kentucky.
+Republican U.S. Rep. Thomas Massie won another term in the 4th District, which covers northern Kentucky.
 The libertarian-leaning Massie has gained a reputation as a maverick for his willingness to defy his party’s top leaders at times since entering Congress in late 2012.

 Bruce Schreiner, The Associated Press